coding-sisterhood/html-css-workshop/README.md

 # HTML & CSS workshop: Superheroes project

-Create a Superheroes page about your team using HTML and CSS
+Create a Superheroines page about your team using HTML and CSS

 ## Page structure: HTML

-1. Create a folder called `superheroes` and a file called `index.html` inside the folder.
+1. Create a folder called `superheroines` and a file called `index.html` inside the folder.

 Add the skeleton of your html file: `<html>` tag containing `<head>` and `<body>` tags.